-This territory, located to the southeast of Samoa, is composed of five islands and two atolls.
+This territory, located to the southeast of Samoa, comprises five islands and two atolls.

 Out of the 55 thousand people living in American Samoa, approximately 15% are U.S. citizens.
 35% of the population was born abroad.
 Most of these immigrants are Samoans.
 The territory has two official languages: Samoan and English.
 The population is mostly bilingual.

-Comoros is one of the least populated countries on earth, with approximately 860 thousand inhabitants.
+Comoros is one of the least populated countries on earth.
+It has approximately 860 thousand inhabitants.
 Most of the population descends from African- Arabs.
 98% of Comorosians practice Sunni Islam.